data-apis/array-api/spec/extensions/fourier_transform_functions.md

 #### Raises

 -   If `s` and `axes` have different lengths.
--   If an element of `axes` is larger than the number of axes of `a`.
+-   If `axes` contains any invalid axis of `a`.

 (function-ifftn)=
 ### ifftn(a, /, *, s=None, axes=None, norm='backward')

 Computes the n-dimensional inverse discrete Fourier transform.
+The expected behavior includes a round-trip transform using the inverse function, `ifftn(fftn(a)) == a` within numerical accuracy.

 #### Parameters